SirYancy/computer-apps-primer/ch2-word-processing/tutorial_basic_text.md

     <li>
         Type the following paragraph <em>exactly</em> as it appears here (typos and all):
         <pre>
         Thank you for taking the time to resond to my question.
 Enclosed is an image of of the stone I found on my hike a couple weeks ago.
 I belive it is a meteorite, but my friends don't agree.
 So I wanted to ask someone more knowledgable about the subject.
-I know their is only a small chance that it is a meteorite, but I wanted to make sure.
+I know their is only a small chance that it is a meteorite, but I wanted to make sure. &crarr;
         </pre>
     </li>
     <li>